nmoran12/runmoApp/README.md

 ## 🚀 About Me
-I’m Noah Moran, a second-year Computer Science major at the University of Adelaide.
+I’m Noah Moran, a third-year Computer Science major at the University of Adelaide.
 I’m passionate about software development and eager to apply my studies to real-world projects.
 ## Contact

 For any questions, feature requests, or general inquiries, feel free to reach out: